matheger/matheger.github.io/_projects/1_fakenews.md

 {:.caption}
 Simple, isn't it?

-After 21 iterations of this loop, we are left with 130 words that are deemed to be significant:
+After 21 iterations of this loop, we are left with 131 words that are deemed to be significant, yielding about 93% accuracy on the validation set.
+Of the selected features, 54 have positive coefficients (i.e., they indicate "fake" articles), and 77 have negative coefficients (indicating "true" articles).
+The five strongest "fake" words are" gop", "hill", "watch", "know" and "like"; and on the "true" side, "say", "minister", "trade", "lead" and "representative".[^logreg_words]

 {:.center-image}
 [